-Fort Collins Divorce and Custody Attorneys are Available to Help You during Colorado’s Stay at Home OrderStephanie Zambo
+Fort Collins Divorce and Custody Attorneys are Available to Help You during Colorado’s Stay at Home Ordercossitt

-The Cossitt Law Firm is taking the COVID 19 pandemic and the health and safety of our employees and client’s very seriously.
+The Fort Collins divorce attorneys at the Cossitt Law Firm are taking the COVID 19 pandemic and the health and safety of our employees and client’s very seriously.
 We made the decision to close our office to visitors and for our team to work remotely as of March 11, 2020.

 Our team members have been able to work from home since they joined The Cossitt Law Firm, so transitioning to working remotely full-time has been seamless.
 While we continue social distancing, our clients’ divorce and custody cases are still advancing.